 What Is the Taxpayer Bill of Rights?

 You might not know it, but all taxpayers have rights.
-If you are facing back tax debt and want to learn more about how to resolve it, contact a tax attorney.
+If you are facing back tax liability and want to learn more about how to resolve it, contact a tax attorney.
 In the meantime, see the Taxpayer Bill of Rights down below to better understand your situation and your options.

 The Taxpayer Bill of Rights